Aphra Behn: Career

 By 1666, Behn had become attached to the court, possibly through the influence of Thomas Culpeper and other associates.
-She has also been placed in Westminster, in lodgings close to Sir Philip Howard of Naworth, and that it was his connections to John Halsall and Duke Ablemarle that led to her eventual mission in the Netherlands.
+She has also been placed in Westminster, in lodgings close to Sir Philip Howard of Naworth, supporting the idea that it was his connections to John Halsall and Duke Ablemarle that led to her eventual mission in the Netherlands.
 The Second Anglo-Dutch War had broken out between England and the Netherlands in 1665, and she was recruited as a political spy in Antwerp on behalf of King Charles II, possibly under the auspices of courtier Thomas Killigrew.
 This is the first well-documented account we have of her activities.
 Her code name is said to have been Astrea, a name under which she later published many of her writings.
 Her chief role was to establish an intimacy with William Scot, son of Thomas Scot, a regicide who had been executed in 1660.
 Scot was believed to be ready to become a spy in the English service and to report on the doings of the English exiles who were plotting against the King.
 Behn arrived in Bruges in July 1666, probably with two others, as London was wracked with plague and fire.
 Behn's job was to turn Scot into a double agent, but there is evidence that Scot betrayed her to the Dutch.